-In planning and performing our audit, we considered the Village of Robbins' internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statement but not for the purpose of expressing an opinion on the effectiveness of the Village of Robbins' internal control over financial reporting.
+Management of the Village of Robbins is responsible for establishing and maintaining effective internal control over financial reporting.
+In planning and performing our audit, we considered the Village of Robbins' internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of the Village of Robbins' internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of the Village of Robbins' internal control over financial reporting.

 Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in the internal control over financial reporting that might be significant deficiencies or material weaknesses and therefore, there can be no assurance that all deficiencies, significant deficiencies, or material weaknesses have been identified.
-However, as described in the accompanying Schedule of Findings and Responses, we identified a certain deficiency in internal control over financial reporting that we consider to be a material weakness.
+However, as described in the accompanying Schedule of Findings and Responses, we identified certain deficiencies in internal control over financial reporting that we consider to be material weaknesses.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statement will not be prevented, or detected and corrected on a timely basis.
-We consider the deficiency described in finding 10-1 in the accompanying Schedule of Findings and Responses to be a material weakness.
+We consider the deficiencies described in findings 11-1 and 11-2 in the accompanying Schedule of Findings and Responses to be material weaknesses.